Shillingzheng/Gitbook/solutions/billing.md

 ---
-description: Accept cryptos from clients via any method like email, sms.
+description: Accept cryptos from clients via any method like email or sms.
 ---

 # Billing